AnjolaTope/Tic_Tac_toe/README.md

 2. write a set of conditions to cimulate the feel of playing the game
 3. write a set of check sonditions that checks when a player wins

+To play the game click this link: https://tictactoe.anjolatopebabal.repl.run/

 Game walkthrough

 <img src="https://i.imgur.com/FOX8niV.gif" width="900" height="600" />